 - Taking over-the-counter antihistamines in case of an allergic reaction.

 In humans, mange can heal relatively quickly with appropriate medication.
-Mange is especially dangerous because symptoms can take a long time to appear, and if left untreated, the condition can cause further complications (infections).
+Mange is especially dangerous because symptoms can take a long time to appear.
+If left untreated, the condition can cause further complications (infections).